ncphillips/truecoders.io/_coders/joseph-cyriac.markdown

     - Negotiate Prices, Purchase and Export construction materials from companies such as Georgia Pacific
     - Process shipments, managing customs, tariffs, and other requirements
 - company: West Alabama Internal Medicine LLC
-  position: Senior Manager and IT Analyst
+  jobTitle: Senior Manager and IT Analyst
   startDate: 2003-01-01 00:00:00 -06:00
   endDate:
   body: |-